Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Data

 \section{Data}

-We use daily log-returns of 105 of the largest cryptocurrencies\footnote{The data was obtained on 23rd March 2022 from \url{https://docs.coinmetrics.io/} using the community data set, which can be downloaded from a public Github repository at \url{https://github.com/coinmetrics/data/}.} from coinmetrics by market capitalization\footnote{All currencies have a maximum market capitalization of more than 15 million USD each.} in US-Dollar (USD) at time of retrieval, in the period from 07/2010 to 03/2022.
+We use daily log-returns of 105 of the largest cryptocurrencies\footnote{The data was obtained on 8th April 2024 from \url{https://docs.coinmetrics.io/} using the community data set, which can be downloaded from a public Github repository at \url{https://github.com/coinmetrics/data/}.} from coinmetrics by market capitalization\footnote{All currencies have a maximum market capitalization of more than 15 million USD each.} in US-Dollar (USD) at time of retrieval, in the period from 07/2010 to 04/2024.
+The time to define a day is based on Coordinated Universal Time (UTC).
 The coinmetrics data includes spot-market information from 30 different exchanges, such as Binance, ZB.COM, FTX, OKX, Coinbase, KuCoin, or Kraken\footnote{See \url{https://docs.coinmetrics.io/exchanges/all-exchanges} for an overview of all exchanges included.}.
-Depending on the currency (i.e. the first trade date on the exchanges), the number of available observations varies between 261 and 4264.
-The data is summarized in Table \ref{Tab:Desc}.
-We see that there are some very negative and positive returns in the data, as well as high excess-kurtosis confirming the observations in the depicted quantiles.
-Furthermore, there are some assets with a high skewness, both positive and negative, indicating asymmetry in the distribution of returns.
+Depending on the currency, the number of available observations varies between 261 and 5012. \footnote{For the start of the availability period, we refer to the first recorded trade date on the exchanges.}

+The distribution of the data over time and assets is summarized in Table \ref{Tab:Desc}.
+In the cross-section, cryptocurrency returns are characterized by large positive and negative spikes and substantial excess-kurtosis in over 75\% of all assets.
+Furthermore, they also show substantial skewness, indicating asymmetry in the distribution of log-returns and heterogeneity of in the cross-section of considered assets.
+Remarkably, both positive and negative skewness occurs in the cross-section, and skewness can be classified in more than 10\% of the considered assets as high.

 We do not detect any stochastic non-stationarities in the data, which is supported by Augmented Dickey-Fuller (ADF) tests and Kwiatkowski-Phillips-Schmidt-Shin (KPSS) tests \citep{Kwiatkowski1992}.
 With Alpha Finance Lab (alpha), Polymath (poly), and Synthetix (snx), KPSS tests against level stationarity seem slightly significant, while trend KPSS tests and ADF tests suggest stationarity.
 With Algorand (algo), Binance Coin (bnb), Curve DAO Token (crv), FTX Token (ftt), Internet Computer (icp), Aave (lend), OMG Network (omg), SushiSwap (sushi), and Monero (xmr), KPSS tests against trend stationarity are slightly significant, while ADF tests and level KPSS tests again suggest stationarity.
 All results of the stationarity tests can be found in Table \ref{tab:crypto_tests} in the appendix.